Avengers: Endgame

 Avengers: Endgame is a 2019 American superhero film based on the Marvel Comics superhero team the Avengers.
 Produced by Marvel Studios and distributed by Walt Disney Studios Motion Pictures, it is the direct sequel to Avengers: Infinity War (2018) and the 22nd film in the Marvel Cinematic Universe (MCU).
 Directed by Anthony and Joe Russo and written by Christopher Markus and Stephen McFeely, the film features an ensemble cast that includes Robert Downey Jr., Chris Evans, Mark Ruffalo, Chris Hemsworth, Scarlett Johansson, Jeremy Renner, Don Cheadle, Paul Rudd, Brie Larson, Karen Gillan, Danai Gurira, Benedict Wong, Jon Favreau, Bradley Cooper, Gwyneth Paltrow, and Josh Brolin.
 In the film, the surviving members of the Avengers and their allies attempt to reverse Thanos's actions in Infinity War, which erased half of all life in the universe.

 The film was announced in October 2014 as Avengers: Infinity War – Part 2, but Marvel Studios later removed this title.
 The Russo brothers joined as directors in April 2015, with Markus and McFeely signing on to write the script a month later.
 It is a conclusion to the story of the MCU up to that point, ending several main characters' story arcs.
 The plot revisits moments from earlier films, bringing back actors and settings from throughout the franchise.
 Filming began in August 2017 at Pinewood Atlanta Studios in Fayette County, Georgia, shooting back-to-back with Infinity War, and ended in January 2018.
 Additional filming took place in the Metro and downtown Atlanta areas, New York state, Scotland, and England.
 The official title was announced in December 2018.
 With an estimated budget range of $356–400 million, Endgame is one of the most expensive films ever produced.

 Avengers: Endgame premiered at the Los Angeles Convention Center on April 22, 2019, and was released in the United States on April 26 as part of Phase Three of the MCU.
 The film received positive reviews from critics, with praise for its direction, acting, musical score, action scenes, visual effects, and emotional weight, with critics lauding its culmination of the 22-film story.
-It grossed nearly $2.8 billion worldwide, surpassing Infinity Wars entire theatrical run in eleven days and setting several box-office records.
+It originally grossed nearly $2.8 billion worldwide, surpassing Infinity Wars entire theatrical run in eleven days and setting several box-office records.
 It was the highest-grossing film of all time from July 2019 to March 2021, when it was surpassed by the previous record-holder, Avatar (2009).
 Endgame was nominated for Best Visual Effects at the 92nd Academy Awards, among numerous other accolades.
-Two further films, Avengers: Doomsday and Avengers: Secret Wars, are scheduled for release in 2026 and 2027.
+An extended version, subtitled Encore, was released in theaters in September 2026 in anticipation of the film's two sequels, Avengers: Doomsday and Avengers: Secret Wars, which are respectively scheduled for release in December 2026 and 2027.